Nishi HarimaList of winter outing spots

 Chikusa Kogen Ski ResortShiso City

 Chikusa Kogen Ski Resort in Shiso City is easily accessible, about a 90-minute drive from Himeji, and is a popular ski resort for families and couples.
-The slopes open around late December every year, and the resort is visited by many people during the season.
+The slopes open around late December each year, and it attracts many visitors throughout the season.

-On weekdays, there are days such as Ladies' Day and Senior Day when you can get a discount on using the lifts, so be sure to check the official website before heading out.
+On weekdays, there are days like Ladies' Day and Senior Day where you can use the lifts at a discounted price, so be sure to check the official website before you go.

-During the park's opening hours, there are also plenty of exciting events, such as Christmas events and snow festivals!
-Why not enjoy some winter sports in Chikusa this year?
+During the park's opening season, there will also be plenty of exciting events, such as Christmas events and a snow festival!
+Why not enjoy winter sports in Chikusa this year?

 - location